wenewzhang/mixin_labs-php-bot/README2.md

-In [last chapter](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/README.md), we create our first app, user send "Hello,world!", the bot reply the same message.
+In [the previous chapter](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/README.md), we created our first app, when user sends "Hello,world!", the bot reply the same message.

 # Receive and send coin
-Your bot can receive coin from user and then pay it back immediately after read the chapter.
-Let's create a app.php file with below content.
+This chapter will show you that your bot can receive coin from user and then pay it back to the user immediately. let's create an app.php file with below contents:
 ```php
 <?php
 require __DIR__ . '/vendor/autoload.php';